Supporters & Resources

 The Resource Center opened its doors in August of 2010 and currently has been awarded a five star Premiere Campus rating based upon the Campus Pride Campus Climate Index.

-To facilitate equal opportunity and nondiscrimination in employment and educational activities by:
+o The objective of the Office of Institutional Equality is to facilitate equal opportunity and nondiscrimination in employment and educational activities by:

 * providing prompt and equitable resolution of complaints;